awsdocs/amazon-migrationhub-user-guide/doc_source/troubleshooting.md

 ## My Migrations Do Not Appear in Migration Hub<a name="migs-do-not-appear-in-hub"></a>

 If you are not seeing your applications' migration status updates on the **Updates** page in Migration Hub, it is usually due to one of the following:
-+ Migration tools not being authorized to commmunicate with Migration Hub\.
++ Migration tools not being authorized to communicate with Migration Hub\.
-+ You do not have the neccesary polices and roles set up in IAM\.
++ You do not have the necessary polices and roles set up in IAM\.
 + Migration status mapping is incorrect needs to be done manually\.

 ### Authentication<a name="authenitcation-ts"></a>